axiosvisuals/ai2html/ai2svelte/README.md

 - **Note:** We recommend **not** including the hed or dek of the chart in the Artboard.
 Instead, you can set it in Svelte.

 5. When you're ready, run `ai2svelte` (File --> Scripts --> ai2svelte)
-6. When the script runs, you should see an `/output` directory in the folder that contains:
+6. When the script runs, you should see a new directory titled `/[slug]` in the folder that contains:

 - `[Slug].svelte` - your Svelte component
 - `/images/` - Images directory that contains all the images needed for the graphic

-7. Copy the `/output` directory to your components directory in your Svelte project and rename accordingly.
+7. Copy the `/[slug]` output directory to your components directory in your Svelte project and rename accordingly.
 8. Import the AI component and use in your project

 ```svelte